 For those of you worried about “missing out,” we can take solace in the fact that older adults are increasingly finding benefits from psychedelic use and, as the legality around these substances change, future psychedelic use will likely be safer and more supported.

 Many barriers to a safe and supportive first encounter with psychedelics is the result of the illegality of psychedelics rather than an inherent flaw in the substances themselves.
 With hope, legalization in the near future combined with a rising trend of social acceptance will allow individuals seeking their first experience to do so in a safe and supported way, regardless of age.

-If you are looking to be professionally supported on your healing journey with psychedelics, we encourage you to book a discovery call with one of our facilitators today.
-As trip sitters, we are alongside you for the entire journey, ensuring that you are never alone—from preparation all the way through post-experience integration.
+If you are looking to be professionally supported on your healing journey with psychedelics, we encourage you to book a consultation to connect with our pre-vetted network of local, U.S. guides.
+Our network of guides will be alongside you for the entire journey, ensuring that you are never alone—from preparation all the way through post-experience integration.